godders/scientist/README.md

 ## Encoders

 Just a quick word about the encoder positioning: I've had lots of questions about whether they get in the way of typing.
 They don't!
 I use my thumbs for the inner 6/7 keys on the bottom row, and my pinky for the outer two - this means the knob stays under my palm out of the way, and crucially the knobs can be actuated with my thumbs *without my fingers leaving the home row*.
+[Here's a video showing the movement](https://imgur.com/a/7S38ULE).

 This has been huge for me as it means I've been able to include knob functions in my day to day typing without feeling like they're slowing me down.
 I highly recommend giving it a try.

 ## Building